 “They came into our classroom and gave us a garment ‘That’s a woman’s wetsuit, or a man’s shorts, and you need to remake it into something else without having anything left over!’.
 I thought that was a really clever concept.
 How many of these companies have so much waste, and here was one not wanting any!

 “I designed this mono-kini which was a play on the theme.
 I made these cups which were inflatable baseball cups, so you pumped them up and you had a built-in life jacket!
-It was perfect for anyone who couldn’t really swim, or wanted bigger boobs, you know?!
-Anyway, that went on to win an award and went on tour with the Speedo collection.
+It was perfect for anyone who couldn’t really swim.
+That went on to win an award and went on tour with the Speedo collection.
 It went around the world, I went to Dubai, to the Burj Khalifa and so on!
 I started to think I might be quite good at this!”

 New york, London, Paris…

 “My graduate collection was my end of degree project.
-I had decided I wanted to do swimwear because the Speedo project really inspired me.
+I decided to do swimwear because the Speedo project really inspired me.
 I wanted to collaborate with an artist and do digital printing on the fabric.
 Digital printing is everywhere now, but this was 2012 and it wasn’t such a big thing.
 I wanted to use the body as a canvas, as a piece of art.
-So I did my Graduate Collection with a friend who was doing illustration at university and my collection ended up winning the Fashion Innovation Award!
-Yes!”
+So I did my Graduate Collection with a friend who was doing illustration at university and my collection ended up winning the Fashion Innovation Award!”

 London Fashion Week